Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series: Partial cumulants and differential equations

 so we get

 The identities in Theorem~\ref{thm diff-eq} (for $\pi=\hat{1}_n$) read

 This differential equation can be translated to (exponential) generating functions as follows.
-Let $\uu=(u_1,u_2,\dots, u_n)$ be a vector of {\it commuting} indeterminates and $\uX=(X_1,X_2,\dots, X_n)$ a vector of random variables.
-We define the exponential moment generating function
+Given a vector $\uu=(u_1,u_2,\dots, u_n)$ of \emph{commuting} indeterminates and a vector $\uX=(X_1,X_2,\dots, X_n)$ of random variables we define the exponential moment generating function

 and the exponential cumulant generating function as the logarithm of the previous

 Then one can prove that

 which is equivalent to \eqref{eqTdiff}.
 Note that the functions $\lap_{\uX}(\uu)$ and $\egf_{\uX}^t(\uu)$ commute. \end{exa}